The Rocky Horror Picture Show: Theatrical

 The film opened in the United Kingdom at the Rialto Theatre in London on 14 August 1975 and in the United States on 26 September at the UA Westwood in Los Angeles.
-It did well at that location, but not elsewhere.
-Before the midnight screenings' success, the film was withdrawn from its eight opening cities due to very small audiences, and its planned New York City opening on Halloween night was cancelled.
+It did well in Los Angeles, but not elsewhere in the U.S., and the film was withdrawn from its eight opening U.S. cities, and its planned New York City opening on Halloween night was cancelled.
 Fox re-released the film around college campuses on a double-bill with another rock music film parody, Brian De Palma's Phantom of the Paradise (1974), but again it drew small audiences.